dannystewart/polykit/README.md

 ### `PolyEnv`: Environment Variables, Elevated

-Environment configuration shouldn't be a source of frustration. `PolyEnv` transforms environment variables from a necessary evil into a delightful part of your application.
+Environment configuration shouldn't be a source of frustration. `PolyEnv` transforms environment variables from a necessary evil into a clear, declarative part of your application.

 - **Hierarchical Loading**: Automatically loads from multiple `.env` files with smart precedence rules.
 - **Type Conversion**: Transforms environment strings to Python types (`int`, `bool`, etc.) automatically.